How to Get a Pool & Hot Tub Permit in San Diego, CA (2026 Guide)

 How Long Does It Take?

-In San Diego, typical approval time for swimming pool / hot tub permits is About 4 weeks.
+In San Diego, typical approval time for swimming pool, hot tub, or spa permits is about 4 weeks.

 More complex projects requiring structural review or variances may take longer.
 Simple projects may qualify for expedited or over-the-counter review in some cases.

-How to Apply for a Swimming Pool / Hot Tub Permit in San Diego
+How to Apply for a Swimming Pool, Hot Tub, or Spa Permit in San Diego

 - 1 Check requirements: Use our free lookup tool or contact Development Services Department to confirm your project needs a permit.